 Nutritional ketosis as a result of a keto diet is often preferred for those looking to lose weight, improve metabolic health, or enjoy the consistent energy benefits obtained through fat utilization.
 However, ketones can also serve as fuel source for mental and physical performance.
 In this way, exogenous ketones can serve as a supplemental source of fuel independent of a ketogenic diet.

 Few studies have evaluated the effects of exogenous AcAc consumption in humans; many use the more bioavailable BHB ester to induce ketosis.
-The ketone monoester BHB found in HVMN Ketone Ester can boost blood BHB levels up to 3 - 5mM within 30 minutes post-ingestion.9,10
+Ketone monoester BHB can boost blood BHB levels up to 3 - 5mM within 30 minutes post-ingestion.9,10

 Exogenous supplementation with a 1,3 butanediol acetoacetate diester ketone ester effectively induces ketosis within 30 minutes (as assessed by blood BHB) and sustains ketosis for up to 8 hours in rats.

 Levels of ketones following AcAc ingestion have been reported to exceed those achieved with a ketogenic diet or starvation.11 Consistent supplementation with this ketone ester has been used to achieve ketosis for a period of 4 weeks.